-Our recording begins with a latenight song, the kind that demands a gentle choral response with harmonious combinations of voices and instruments.
+Our recording begins with a late-night song, the kind that demands a gentle choral response with harmonious combinations of voices and instruments.
 I've always been fond of these sit-down, easy-chorus songs, especially for when the stand-up singing is over, and voices and instruments have been lowered to more contemplative levels.
-"Doney Gal" is one we frequently turn to for the communal Gemutlichkeit which has characterized some of the more relaxed moments of the folksong revival.
-I learned it under such circumstances, during a visit with Robin Christenson in New York City in about 1961.
-We were swapping songs and I was trying to fit in with the matchless harmonies of Robin and the Kossoy sisters (Ellen and Irene), when Robin sang "Doney Gal," which I believe he had recently heard Alan Lomax sing.
-We ended up singing the song all weekend - in Robin's apartment, on the subway, walking to and from the Floradora Restaurant in Jackson Heights, and finally in the marble-lined lobby of the apartment house, where the reverberations of our harmonies had us transfixed until an elevator door opened and a man walked out with a look of considerable puzzlement at our suddenly-ceased singing and look of embarrassment.
-(Robin and some Boston-area children sing "Doney Gal" on Folkways FC 7625, You Can Sing It Yourself, Vol. 2.)
+"Doney Gal" is one we frequently turn to for the communal Gemütlichkeit which has characterized some of the more relaxed moments of the folksong revival.
+I learned it under such circumstances, during a visit with Robin Christenson in New York City about 10 years ago.
+We were swapping songs and I was trying to fit in with the matchless harmonies of Robin and the Kossoy sisters (Ellen and Irene, now Mrs. Robin Christenson and Mrs. Tony Saletan, respectively), when Robin sang "Doney Gal," which I believe he had recently heard Alan Lomax sing.
+We ended up singing the song all weekend - in Robin's apartment, in the subway, walking to and from the Floradora Restaurant in Jackson Heights, and finally in the marble-lined lobby of the apartment house, where the reverberations of our harmonies had us transfixed until an elevator suddenly opened and a man walked out with a look of considerable puzzlement at our suddenly-ceased singing and look of embarrassment.
+(Robin and some Boston-area children sing "Doney Gal" on Folkways FC 7625, You Can Sing It Yourself, Yol.
+2.)

 As those who have tried to sing the verses of "Doney Gal" with me will testify, I never sing them quite the same way twice.
 My rationalization might be that the song itself is extremely lyric, and that the original source and subsequent printings have been in continual variance with each other.
-As far as the evidence available to me indicates, "Doney Gal" is one of those folksongs which comes from a single tradition and from a single source.
-John A. Lomax collected it from Mrs. Louise Henson of San.
-Antonio, Texas, in 1936 and 1937 (Archive of Folksong recordings AFS 542 B2 and AFS 887 B2/888 A1, titled "Rain or Shine").
-Mrs. Henson's 1936 effort was fragmentary; her 1937 recording included the introductory passage of different melody and text which some like to sing, and the three basic verses which were later printed in John A. and Alan Lomax's Our Singing Country (New York, 1941, pp. 250-251) and B. A. Botkin's A Treasury of Western Folklore (New York, 1951, p.
+As far as the evidence accessible to me indicates, "Doney Gal" in one of those folksongs which comes from a single tradition and from a single source.
+John A. Lomax collected it from Mrs. Louise Henson of San Antonio, Texas, in 1936 and 1937 (Archive of Folk Song recordings AFS 542 B2 and AFS 887 B2/888 A1, titled "Rain or Shine").
+Mrs. Henson's 1936 effort was fragmentary; her 1937 recording included the introductory passage of different melody and text which some like to sing, and the three basic verses which were later printed in John A. and Alan Lomax's Our Singing Country (New York, 1941, pp. 250-251) and B. A. Botkin's A Treasury of Western Folk-lore (New York, 1951, p.
 756).
-Mrs. Henson also recorded in 1937 that she had heard her uncle sing the song many years before in Oklahoma, and that he called his horse "Doney Gal, his sweetheart."
+Mrs. Henson also recorded in 1937 the story that she had heard her uncle sing the song many years before in Oklahoma, and that he called his horse "Doney Gal, his sweetheart."